 The world of business has changed dramatically, and not every job requires a suit and tie.
 I regularly see jeans and other very casual looks from business associates.
 I suggest for business folks, think about the job that you want for the job that you are currently doing.
 If you have a wardrobe you wear to work every day, then those items are what you should bring along.
 If you don’t yet have a professional wardrobe, or if you’re working towards a career change, you might need to do a little shopping before your session.

 If you’re bringing suits or similarly formal attire, bring a couple of casual options as well.
-Try to avoid loud colors and prints or large jewelry.
+Try to avoid loud colours and prints or large jewellery.
 Neutral tones are great.